All Episodes

 Starting tomorrow and continuing in the days ahead, we'll also impose sanctions on Russia's elites and their family members.

-And by the way, last year, 2021, Joe Biden's first year as the rambling, mumbling, bumbling, stumbling, incoherent cognitive mess of a president, uh, he himself imported into the United States over 232 million barrels of oil from Russia.
+And by the way, last year, 2021, Joe Biden's first year as the rambling, mumbling, bumbling, stumbling, incoherent cognitive mess of a president, he himself imported into the United States over 232 million barrels of oil from Russia.

-So who has all the leverage here?
+So who has all the leverage here and what impact?

 Now, it's Biden's economic and energy policies that have paved the way to push our allies, Western European allies, our NATO allies, right into Putin's arms.